themodernlife/themodernlife.github.io/_posts/2014-08-04-serlialization-validation-in-play-and-spark.md

 Let's take this further!
 -------------------------

 There has been a lot of discussion around splitting out Play's JSON API into its own project, as can be seen [in this pull request](https://github.com/playframework/playframework/pull/1904).
 It makes a lot of sense because it nicely generalizes the issue of translating data to and from a potentially unsafe wire format in a fully type safe way.

 Development work on the new validation API happens in GitHub at https://github.com/jto/validation.
-It already unifies parsing of JSON and HTML forms, and MediaMath has submitted patches to extend it to work with CSV/TSV delimited files like so:
+It already unifies parsing of JSON and HTML forms via a slightly refined API in which instead of creating `Reads` you create and combine `Rules`.
+MediaMath has submitted patches to extend it to work with CSV/TSV delimited files like so:

 ```Scala
 case class Contact(name: String, email: String, birthday: Option[LocalDate])